Working groups

 Working Group For Quality Control:

-The Working Group for Quality Control (QC WG) of the EAS is responsible for setting standards to ensure representativeness and reproducibility of the methodologies used in routine aerobiological monitoring.
-In the following four year period, the QC WG will facilitate a European-wide inter-laboratory test with the focus on setting minimum requirements for counting airborne fungal spores.
-In response to the emergence of new technologies for real-time pollen observations, the QC WG will support activities aiming to integrate classical and automatic measurements.
+The Working Group for Quality Control (QC) is responsible for setting standards to ensure representativeness and reproducibility of the methods used in routine aerobiological monitoring.
+In response to the emergence of new technologies for real-time pollen observations, the QC working group will support activities aiming to homogenise manual and automatic measurements.

 Working Group For European Legislation :